chef/chef/DOC_CHANGES.md

 The --bootstrap-vault-item, --bootstrap-vault-json, and --bootstrap-vault-file arguments have been added to knife bootstrap providing three alternative ways to set chef vault items when bootstrapping a host.

+## Windows service now has a configurable timeout

+You can now set the amount of time a chef-client run is allowed when running the provided windows service.
+This can be configured by setting `windows_service.watchdog_timeout` in your `client.rb` to the number of seconds desired.
+The default value is 2 hours.